 Why weeks, not days or years?

-Days feel too small.
-29,200 days is an abstraction — you can't picture it.
+Days are too small.
+29,200 days is an abstraction; no one can actually picture it.

-Years feel too big.
-"I have 40 years left" sounds like a lot.
-It is, until you remember you're also supposed to raise kids, change careers twice, learn a language, write the book, fix the house, travel, recover from things, and sleep.
+Years are too big.
+“I have 40 years left” sounds like a lot, and it is, until you remember you’re also supposed to raise kids, change careers twice, learn a language, write the book, fix the house, travel, recover from things, and also sleep.

-A week is the smallest unit where you can honestly ask "what did I do with that?" — and the largest unit that still feels concrete.
+A week is small enough that you can honestly ask yourself “what did I do with that one?”, and big enough to still feel like something concrete.

 Tim Urban popularized this framing in his 2014 essay Your Life in Weeks on Wait But Why, and it’s the reason so many people now draw grids of squares when they think about their time.
 If you haven’t read it, read it.